Chicken souvlaki makes me happy.

 Just like I’ll never forget this moment in time…

 a moment when nothing else mattered in the world.
-I was a newlywed happily exploring the wonders Greece one delicious moment at a time.
+I was a newlywed happily exploring the wonders of Greece one delicious moment at a time.

 Last week I shared my story of falling head-over-heels in love with tzatziki.
 This week I’d like to share a favorite Greek treat that deliciously accompanies the dreamy creamy tzatziki…chicken souvlaki.
 It makes me happy.
 It takes me right back to that seaside cliff gazing into my tall-dark-and-handsome-Greek-god-of-a-husband’s eyes every time.